pamidev/currency-exchange/README.md

 or

 `python currency-exchange.py gbp`\
-to run program with GBP currency code as one of arguments
+to run program with GBP currency code for example as one of arguments

 or